 Virgin Australia said it expects an increase in fuel costs, one of its largest expenses, of around A$30 million to A$40 million ($21.39 million to $28.52 million) for the second half of fiscal 2026.

-The airlines in mid-March said that it was adjusting fares as rising costs across the aviation sector are “exacerbated by the situation in the Middle East”.
+The airline in mid-March said that it was adjusting fares as rising costs across the aviation sector are “exacerbated by the situation in the Middle East”.

 Westpac:

-Westpac, Australia’s no. 2 bank by assets, said energy market shocks from the conflict were emerging as profit pressures over the first half of the financial year ended March 31, prompting the lender to increase credit provisions.
+Westpac, Australia’s second-largest bank by assets, said energy market shocks from the conflict were emerging as profit pressures over the first half of the financial year ended March 31, prompting the lender to increase credit provisions.

 Westpac’s net interest margin in its treasury and markets division was weaker amid interest-rate volatility linked to the conflict, with a weaker outlook already prompting higher credit provisioning.